 Performance Criteria (1) Limited or No Proficiency (2) Some Proficiency (3) Proficiency (4) High Proficiency Score physical phenomenon need to be measured Can identify what physical parameters or phenomenon needs to be measured with some direction, but understanding of the reasons behind the choice are limited phenomenon that needs to be measured, but does not understand why.
 Can identify what physical parameters or phenomenon needs to be measured.
-Understand the reasons behind the choices and can troubleshoot and provide alternative approaches as required. .
-X 6b) Ability to conduct experiments Has trouble carrying out pre-defined experiments.
+Understand the reasons behind the choices and can troubleshoot and provide alternative approaches as required.
+6b) Ability to conduct experiments Has trouble carrying out pre-defined experiments.
 Able to conduct experiments with some direction.
+Able to set up and carry through pre-defined experiments obtaining useful data.
 Able to conduct experiments obtaining solid data appropriate to the investigation at hand.
-Has difficulty analyzing experimental data.
-Presentation and reporting of results is confusing and hard to follow Able to analyze experimental data with general direction and guidance.
+6c) Ability to analyze and interpret data Has difficulty analyzing experimental data.
+Presentation and reporting of results is confusing and bard to follow Able to analyze experimental data with general direction and guidance.
 Show ability to analyze experimental data independently extracting and presenting insightful results.
-Able to use results as a basis for conclusions with significant guidance.
+6d) Ability to use experimental judgement to draw conclusions Able to use results as a basis for conclusions with significant guidance.
 Can use results to support detailed and insightful conclusions.
 Counter-arguments are examined and alternative hypotheses proposed.